warren-bank/mirror-firmware-lightbulb-camera-Anyka-ak3918-by-Gergely-Palfi/cross-compile/anyka_v380ipcam_experiments/apps/ak_snapshot/README.md

 ## Usage

-Note that you need to chnage the `sensor.ko` to match the one in your camera.
+Note that you need to change the `sensor.ko` to match the one in your camera.

 Also make sure that the libs are loaded from the correct place.